-Illinois State University is proud to support and encourage membership in sororities and fraternities as these organizations enrich the campus and local community.
-Students involved in sorority and fraternity life often achieve a cumulative GPA higher than the University-wide average, are more likely to graduate, are more engaged in the University community, and are more likely to be successful after graduation.
+Illinois State University is proud to support and encourage membership in sororities and fraternities as these organizations contribute to enriching the campus and local community.
+Students involved in Greek life often achieve a cumulative GPA higher that the University-wide average, are more likely to graduate, are more engaged in the University community, and are more likely to be successful after graduation.

-Besides these significant benefits of membership, sorority and fraternity members at Illinois State find a welcoming home away from home, a support network built on values and care, a supportive administrative unit in the University that provides dynamic education and training, and an enriching experience for alums.
+Besides these significant benefits of membership, sorority and fraternity members at Illinois State find a welcoming home away from home, a support network built on values and care, a supportive administrative unit in the University that provides dynamic education and training, and an enriching alumni experience.

-All students are invited to consider membership in a sorority or fraternity at Illinois State.
+All students are invited to consider membership in a sorority or fraternity at Illinois State as it will enhance the college experience beyond imagination.

-Sincerely,

-Sorority and Fraternity Life A unit of the Dean of Students Office, Illinois State University
+Sincerely, Sorority and Fraternity Life A unit of the Dean of Students Office, Illinois State University